python/cpython/Doc/library/logging.rst

 Logging is performed by calling methods on instances of the :class:`Logger` class (hereafter called :dfn:`loggers`).
-Each instance has a name, and they are conceptually arranged in a name space hierarchy using dots (periods) as separators.
+Each instance has a name, and they are conceptually arranged in a namespace hierarchy using dots (periods) as separators.
 For example, a logger named "scan" is the parent of loggers "scan.text", "scan.html" and "scan.pdf".
 Logger names can be anything you want, and indicate the area of an application in which a logged message originates.